matchory/data-pipe/README.md

 ### Proposing changes
 Note that you cannot directly update the payload: Every node receives just a clone of the actual payload.
 Instead, you can _propose_ a change to the payload.
 Data Pipe provides a simple algorithm for
 [best-fit change application](#best-fit-change-application).
-This allows to keep and compare multiple values for a single field.
+This allows to keep and compare multiple values for a single attribute.

 ### Creating pipelines
 Now that we have a node, let's create a pipeline to add it to: